What is Cybercrime in Jordan

 - Report any message you suspect.
 Most e-mail websites provide the ability to report suspicious messages.

-is a process of extortion and intimidates the victim by posting pictures or videos or leaking confidential information related to the victim, in exchange for paying funds or using the victim to carry out illegal activities in favor of (blackmailer), such as disclosing confidential information related to the business or other illegal acts
+is a process of extortion and intimidates the victim by posting pictures or videos or leaking confidential information related to the victim, in exchange for paying funds or using the victim to conduct illegal activities in favor of (blackmailer), such as disclosing confidential information related to the business or other illegal acts

 With the rapid technological development reached by most of the countries of the Arab and Western world, it became possible for anyone at home to get what he wants, so with a click of a button we can browse hundreds of news websites and thousands of online stores, and many other social media that have become used by the young before the old.
-Hence, the internet problems began to increase, because some electronic gangs exploited these accounts and blackmail their owners to raise funds, and children are the big target group for these gangs.
+Hence, the internet problems began to increase, because some electronic gangs exploited these accounts and extort their owners to raise funds, and children are the big target group for these gangs.

 Often the process begins by establishing a friendship with the target person, then moving to the stage of communication via Video conferencing programs.
 After that, the blackmailer lures the victim and records the conversation that contains offensive and obscene content which would scandalize the victim.
 Finally, he extorts and blackmails him by requesting to transfer funds or leaking confidential information.
-In some cases, the degree of blackmailing may amount to assigning orders that violate honor, customs and traditions, using the victim’s surrender and his ignorance of the methods known when dealing with such cases.
+In some cases, the degree of extortion may amount to assigning orders that violate honor, customs, and traditions, using the victim’s surrender and his ignorance of the methods known when dealing with such cases.

-How to avoid being blackmailed
+How to avoid being extorted